mihir-m-gandhi/Fundamentals-of-Computer-Programming-with-C/Linked_List/README.md

 -----------------------------------------
 ### Problem Definition:
-Create a Singly Linked List (SLL) and implement following operations using menu driven program in C.
+Create a Singly Linked List (SLL), populate it with random values, and display the linked list.
-1. createSLL()
-3. display()

 ------------------------------------------
 ### Output: